-If you have luggage, there will be a luggage cart in the roundabout assigned to your group.
-Feel free to put your luggage in the cart and Guest Services will bring up the cart once it is filled.
-If you need immediate access of your luggage, we have individual carts available or you may feel free to walk your luggage up.
-We do not make individual luggage trips and cars are not allowed up the paved road up to the bunkhouses/campsites.
+For Adventure Hill campsites, a luggage cart will be assigned to each group.
+Put any large or heavy luggage in the cart and Guest Services will bring it to your campsite once it is filled.
+If you need immediate access of your luggage, we have hand carts available or you may feel free to walk your luggage up.
+We do not make multiple luggage cart trips and cars are not allowed up the roads to the bunkhouses/campsites.

-American Red Cross certified lifeguards oversee all pool activities.
+Certified lifeguards oversee all aquatic activities.
 All rules given by the lifeguards must be followed for each person’s safety.
-All ages out of diapers are welcome.
 The height requirement for the water slide is 48 inches.
-Please note each person who enters the pool area will be charged due to staffing for the participants in the pool and on the surrounding pool deck.
 Groups will be required to use one pool at a time if the current pool capacity is less than 50 participants.

-Closed toed shoes must be worn at the archery and BB gun ranges, zip line, climbing wall, and challenge course.
-Certified Range Masters direct the programs in these locations and their instructions must be followed at all times.
+Closed toed shoes must be worn at the archery and BB gun ranges, zip line, climbing wall, challenge course, hikes and academic immersions.
+Trained program team members direct the programs in these locations and their instructions must be followed at all times..